 - Identify work-life balance conflicts and their consequences

-- Defining what is purposeful and what tasks will have the greatest impact
+- Define what is purposeful and what tasks will have the greatest impact

 - Identify ways to build a personal team